epam/AIRUN-Assistants-Benchmark-TestInstructions/sandbox-tests/code-refactoring/legacy-logging/java/README.md

 <summary>Chat IDE:</summary>

 - Open the project code-refactoring/legacy-logging/java
-- Open the DateHandler class
+- Open the OrderService class
 - Type in the chat window:

-> refactor logging implementations from older frameworks to SLF4J
+> Refactor logging implementations from older frameworks to SLF4J

 - Change the processPayment method to the suggested method
 - Add all necessary imports